-The cake can be prepared in advance, wrapped well and refrigerator for a few days or frozen for a couple of weeks.
+The flourless chocolate torte can be prepared in advance, wrapped well and refrigerator for a few days or frozen for a couple of weeks.
 This leaves you with less work to be done on Passover.
-Just decorate with some fresh berries and enjoy a slice of rich, chocolaty goodness after your dinner.
+Just decorate with some fresh berries and enjoy a slice of rich, chocolatey goodness after your dinner.

-2 3/4 cups (10 ounces) blanched almond meal (also called almond flour)
+- 2 3/4 cups (10 oz) blanched almond meal also called almond flour

-1 1/2 pounds semisweet or bittersweet chocolate, finely chopped
+- 1 1/2 lbs semisweet or bittersweet chocolate finely chopped

-- Preheat oven to 350 degrees with the oven rack in the middle.
+- Preheat oven to 350°F with the oven rack in the middle.
 Grease a 13×18-inch baking sheet and line it with parchment paper.

 - Shave the chocolate using a box grater or the grater attachment on your food processor.
 It needs to be fine flecks of chocolate in order to blend well into the cake.